Topic: Worship. Categories: Experience God> Know God>

 grace and truth

 Through Jesus the human body has become the temple or dwelling place of the Living God.
-How radical this thought must of been to those who believed that the temple in Jerusalem was God’s earthly dwelling place.
+How radical the thought it must of been to those who believed that the temple in Jerusalem was God’s earthly dwelling place.

 John 2:19-22 Jesus answered and said to them, “Destroy this temple, and in three days I will raise it up.”
 Then the Jews said, “It has taken forty-six years to build this temple, and will You raise it up in three days?”
 But He was speaking of the temple of His body.
 Therefore, when He had risen from the dead, His disciples remembered that He had said this to them; and they believed the Scripture and the word which Jesus had said.